-Y’know the Health app on your phone?
-Do you ever monitor it?
-Hopefully, your digital ‘device’ isn’t always in your hand throughout the day to count every step you take and every move you make, but the app comes in handy for checking your daily physical activity.
+Are you moving enough?
+Do you ever check the Health app on your phone for an idea of how many daily steps you take when you have it on you?
+Hopefully, your digital ‘device’ isn’t always in your hand throughout the day to count every step and monitor every move you make, but that app comes in handy for getting an idea of your daily physical activity.

 - deep breathing